thomascherickal/top-ten-recruitment-prompts/README.md

 * It is not uncommon for candidates to take job descriptions and create fictitious resumes using ChatGPT.
 * For such a detailed description, be suspicious of every score above 80% and double-check in the interview.

+  ### 4. Review this resume for a [Job Role] candidate.
+Identify any gaps in their employment history or skills.
+Highlight potential red flags in their experience or qualifications.
+Suggest specific areas to explore during the interview to clarify these issues.
+[Add any other red flags your company's policies specify.]
+  * This is self-explanatory, and the interviewer will thank you for it.
+  * Do this for every resume, and you are well on your way to becoming a 100x recruiter.

+### 5. Provide a template for giving constructive feedback to a candidate who wasn't selected for a [Job Title] position.
+* This shows humanity and genuine concern for everyone who appies.
+* Even rejected candidates require feedback.
+* They have to know where to improve.
+* "_We will get back to you_" is just cruel.

+### 6. Generate an imaginary candidate's resume for a DevOps role.
+Rate their fit for the role based on the following criteria: Relevant experience (1-10) Technical skills (1-10) Cultural fit (1-10).
+Provide an overall fit score and a brief explanation of the rating.
+* This will be useful for initial screening, provide this summary to the interviewer.
+* There will be many 'false' resumes that rank very high.
+* The job of the interviewer is to validate high-ranking resumes.
+* Don't trust resumes blindly.
+Very important in today's job market!

+### 7. Create an objective decision matrix for evaluating resumes of [Job Title] candidates, with a focus on providing constructive feedback.
+List 5 key criteria relevant to the role (e.g., technical skills, experience, communication abilities).
+Assign a weight (1-5) to each criterion based on its importance to the role.
+Provide a template to score each candidate based on these criteria, resulting in a weighted score.
+Include a section for detailed notes on each candidate's strengths and areas for development.
+[Add extra details that the interviewers need] Instructions: Score each criterion from 1-5 for each candidate.
+Calculate the weighted score: (Sum of (Weight * Score)) / (Sum of Weights) * 100.
+In the "Detailed Notes" section, provide specific observations about the candidate's strengths and areas for growth.
+Provide detailed constructive feedback to rejected candidates as well.
+* You can judge multiple candidates with this prompt.
+* Also, when you have completely validated candidates that are high quality in everything - **keep up your contact with them.**
+* Next time you need an extra candidate - use the one you have validated already!
+* This could save a lot of money.

+### 8. "Develop a scoring rubric for evaluating a [Job Role] candidates based on their responses to technical interview questions."
+Make it tabular and easy to read.
+* Sticking to a scoring rubric makes evaluation objective.
+* This can be useful if there are multiple interviewers (which is normally the case).
+* This scoring rubric also provides a comprehensive view of the candidate's abilities - which is very useful.

+### 9. "Provide a pre-interview summary for a [Job Role] candidate: List their top 3 strengths.
+Highlight any gaps or areas of concern.
+Suggest 3 specific interview questions to clarify their fit for the role."
+* This is a follow-up to the red flag prompt and is also extremely useful.
+* Candidates are immediately tested on high-priority issues.
+* This is great for interviewer transparency as well!

+### 10. List the key components of an effective job offer letter for a Data Scientist position.
+Cover all necessary areas in bullets.
+*